nationalarchives/tdr-design-documentation/README.md

 ## Design
 2021: We decided to use the GOVUK Design System.
 However, we are not using the GDS Transport font.
 We are using Arial font instead.
-We mostly use components from the design system and if we modify them or create our own, we document it [link to follow].
+We mostly use components from the design system and if we modify them or create our own, we document it in the section 'Design Components'.

 2019/2020:
 We are working on 3 brand designs: